shadowsight00/ShadowBridge/README.md

 2. Run the installer on **both** your gaming PC and your streaming PC
 3. Launch ShadowBridge on both machines
 4. The app will automatically detect which PC it's on and configure itself accordingly
-5. Click **Start All** on either PC — both will start simultaneously
+5. Click **Start All** on either PC.
+Both will start simultaneously

 ---